erdogant/erdogant.github.io/cv/index.md

 ## Research

-My interest are especially in the statistics behind machine learning, and customizing models for real-world applications.
+My interest are especially in the statistics behind machine learning, and customizing models to let it work for real-world applications.
 Currently, I am working on causality models, and cyber security.

 ## Awards